bhushanverma1998/auth-sys/README.md

     ![image (assets/images/signup.png=400*250)](/assets/images/signup.png)

-    <p>Fill the required fields i.e. Full Name,Email,Password,Confirm Password</p>
-    <p>First Server will check for Password fields match or not.</p>
+    Fill the required fields i.e. Full Name,Email,Password,Confirm Password First Server will check for Password fields match or not.
-    <p>After that check for email if already exists.</p>
+    After that check for email if already exists.
-    <p>If both checks are valid then user account will be create and user Will see login page</p>
+    If both checks are valid then user account will be create and user Will see login page

     ![image (assets/images/login.png=400*250)](/assets/images/login.png)

-    <p>Enter the details in field i.e. Email and password</p>
-    <p>First server checks for email exists in database.</p>
+    Enter the details in field i.e. Email and password First server checks for email exists in database.
-    <p>Second Server checks for the password validation.</p>
+    Second Server checks for the password validation.
-    <p>If both ckecks are validated user will be directed to Home page.</p>
+    If both ckecks are validated user will be directed to Home page.

  ## 2. SOCIAL AUTHENTICATION

     ![image (assets/images/login.png=400*250)](/assets/images/login.png)

-    <p>User can sign in using google or Facebook by clicking on the below buttons in login/signup page</p>
-    <p>User needs to enter correct data inside google or Facebook.
-After successful validation user will be directed to Home Page.</p>
+    User can sign in using google or Facebook by clicking on the below buttons in login/signup page User needs to enter correct data inside google or Facebook.
+After successful validation user will be directed to Home Page.

  ## 3. FORGET PASSWORD

     ![image (assets/images/forget_page.png=400*250)](/assets/images/forget_page.png)

-    <p>By clicking on the Forget Password link on Login page.
+    By clicking on the Forget Password link on Login page.
 You will be redirected to Forget Password page where you have to enter the registered Email.
-If Email exists you will get the link for reset Password on Email.</p>
+If Email exists you will get the link for reset Password on Email.

     ![image (assets/images/mail_page.png=400*250)](/assets/images/mail_page.png)

-    <p>If You have registered email on the website you will get the mail inside Gmail.</p>
+    If You have registered email on the website you will get the mail inside Gmail.
-    <p>You have to click on the link for redirecting to the Reset Password Page.</p>
+    You have to click on the link for redirecting to the Reset Password Page.

     ![image (assets/images/reset_pass_page.png=400*250)](/assets/images/reset_pass_page.png)

-    <p>Now You will get Reset Password Page if You have the valid token for Reset Password</p>
+    Now You will get Reset Password Page if You have the valid token for Reset Password.
-    <p>Here Enter the new Password and click on below button.</p>
+    Here Enter the new Password and click on below button.

  ## 4. RESET PASSWORD

     ![image (assets/images/reset_pass_page.png=400*250)](/assets/images/reset_pass_page.png)

-    <p>If the user already logged in.
-He can directly reset password by clicking on reset-password on Home Page.</p>
+    If the user already logged in.
+He can directly reset password by clicking on reset-password on Home Page.